 Therefore, after screwing, you should have parts like augers, pusher, feed tube, blade, hopper, a plate & blade cover, and all the screws.

 Step 4: Clean your KitchenAid electric meat grinder’s dismantled parts

-With a bucket full of warm water, add dishwashing detergent in the bucket then soak your KitchenAid electric meat grinder’s components in the water one after the other except the motorized parts.
+With a bucket full of warm water, add dishwashing detergent to the bucket then soak your KitchenAid electric meat grinder’s components in the water one after the other except for the motorized parts.

 Step 5: Scrub your KitchenAid electric meat grinder’s part using a sponge or brush.

 At this step, some components will require scrubbing, i.e., screws, blades, and the cover.
 Here, you should be keen because if you mishandle the parts, you may end up with cuts on your hand.
 For scrubbing, you can use a brush to replace a sponge.

 After the scrubbing process, rinse all components using clean water.
 Furthermore, when you think that you have scrubbed the parts enough, try again gently.
 Don’t rush over this step because you will end up creating a breeding place for germs and bacteria.

 Step 6: dry the parts and assemble them back